vinyashegde/foodbridge-firebase/README.md

 └───queries
 ```

-#### Designs
-All the design/mockups for the app have been added in the `designs` directory.
-You can use those for reference.
 ### Description

 - For the backend, we mostly relied on Firebase, as it was easier to integrate with frontend, without any hassle to manage & create instances of our server.